vPeteWalker/midway/vmmanage/vmmanage.rst

 Updating VMs
 ++++++++++++

 *AHV provides the ability to hot-add vCPUs (sockets) and memory to supported guest operating systems through Prism or ACLI.
-Additionally you can easily expand existing disks or add new virtual disks.
+Additionally, you can easily expand existing disks or add new virtual disks.
 No need to take app downtime just to increase resources when needed.
 You could also leverage X-Play to automate the process of adding resources based on VM utilization.*

 .. note::